Best Universities in Nigeria Rankings for 2019 is out on reputable world Universities ranking websites.

 The university is located in the ancient city of Ile-Ife, Osun State, Nigeria.

 The school opened with 244 pioneer students at its temporary facilities, the previous college of arts and sciences in Ibadan.
-By 1967, the school began the movement to its permanent site at Ile-Ife.
+By 1967, the school began a movement to its permanent site at Ile-Ife.

 Ife started the first Faculty of Pharmacy in West Africa, the first Department of Chemical Engineering and the first Electronics component in addition to Electrical Engineering.